parthenon-hpc-lab/athenapk/README.md

   - Orszag Tang vortex
   - Cloud-in-wind/cloud crushing

-Latest performance results for various methods on a single Nvidia Volta V100 can be found [here](https://gitlab.com/theias/hpc/jmstone/athena-parthenon/athenapk/-/jobs/artifacts/main/file/build-cuda/tst/regression/outputs/performance/performance.png?job=cuda-regression).
+Latest performance results for various methods on a single Nvidia Ampere A100 can be found [here](https://github.com/parthenon-hpc-lab/athenapk/actions/workflows/ci.yml).

 ## Getting in touch